-Did not meet
+PROGRESS-TO-DATE: Did not meet

 OAC's base budget has not increased since 2009-10.
-However, costs have continued to rise, including the administrative impact of the 53% increase in the number of applications since 2006-07.
+However, costs have continued to rise, including the administrative impact of the 53% increase in the number of applications over the past ten years.
 As a result, we slightly exceeded our target for this indicator this year.